What is Ziggy?

 How to protect yourself from ransomware infections?

-The operating system should be scanned for malware and other threats regularly, it is advised to use a reputable antivirus or anti-spyware software for that.
 If your computer is already infected with Ziggy, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

 Text in the "## HOW TO DECRYPT ##.exe" file:

 All your files have been encrypted!

 All your files have been encrypted due to a security problem with your PC.
 If you want to restore them, write us to the e-mail: firstname.lastname@example.org

 Write this ID in the title of your message : -